-Visit Taos Pueblo, an adobe-walled village about a mile northeast of Taos, New Mexico.
+Visit Taos Pueblo, an adobe-walled village about 70 miles northeast of Santa Fe, New Mexico.
 The Pueblo of Taos is a UNESCO World Heritage Site.

 See multi-storied adobe houses believed to date back close to 1000 years.
 They’ve been continuously occupied and maintained by traditional methods since then.

 Meet the people of this vibrant community of about 150 people, living without electricity, running water or indoor plumbing as their ancestors have for centuries.

-When visiting Taos Pueblo, you can walk the grounds of this UNESCO World Heritage Site on your own.
+When visiting Taos Pueblo, walking the grounds of this UNESCO World Heritage Site on your own is allowed.
 Be respectful and follow the local rules.
 This is the home of a very private group of people.
 There are restricted areas indicated by signs and barricades as shown on the map provided with admission.
 Restricted areas include homes which are not open retail shops, the Old Church/Cemetery, kivas and any other signed areas.
 Do not climb on any structure including ladders.

 At the entrance to the adobe-walled village, turn left and walk toward the church ruins and cemetery.

-This ruin is what remains of a church which was destroyed in the 1847 Taos Revolt.
+This is all that remains of a church which was destroyed in the 1847 Taos Revolt.
 The original structure was built in 1619 by forced labour.
 It was partially destroyed in the 1680 Pueblo Revolt and later rebuilt.
-Visitors are not allowed within the cemetery boundaries.
+Visitors are not allowed within the cemetery boundary fences.

 Walk the alleys through the adobe structure to the east of the church.
 If an alley is barricaded, choose another.
 Just watch the other tourists.
-This will bring you to the central open area of the community, with the Red Willow Creek running through it.
-To the left and right you’ll notice the 2 large adobe structures.
+Enter the central, open area of the community, with the Red Willow Creek running through it.
+To the left and right notice the 2 large adobe structures.

 North House – Hlaauma and South House – Hlaukkwima